mads-hartmann/blog.mads-hartmann.com/blog.mads-hartmann.com/_drafts/nix.md

 ## TODOs

+- [Nix Pills](https://nixos.org/guides/nix-pills/) seems like a great resource!
+Check it out and reference it as needed.
 - Is there a standard library for Nix worth mentioning?
 - What about tooling?
 Any LSP-based tools worth trying?